geekhmer/geekhmer.github.io/source/_posts/2014-02-04-ruby-websocket-and-real-time-app-tutorial.markdown

   In the part we focus on server part.
 In ruby we use eventmachine, em-websocket gem to install websocket server.<br/>
   To install eventmachine run <code>gem install eventmachine</code><br/>
   To install em-websocket run <code>gem install em-websocket</code><br/>
-  Make a file server.rb and implement codes below:<br/>
+  Make a file server.rb and implement codes below:
 </p>

 {% codeblock server.rb lang:ruby %}